 “Without competition, a dominant firm can more easily reduce quality — such as by decreasing privacy protections — without losing a significant number of users.”

 Google already has lots of data on each and every one of us.
 The acquisition will also give it access to sensitive health and fitness data from about 28 million Fitbit users.
-If you are are one of these and you share these concerns, it’s good to know there are options on what to do with your data before the acquisition goes through.
+It’s possible Google will have to make compromises on how it handles user data.
+But access to data is likely to be important for the search giant.

 James Park did try to alleviate data privacy fears immediately after the news of the acquisition was made public.
 He said that “Strong privacy and security guidelines have been part of Fitbit’s DNA since day one”, and that “this will not change.”
 Google also promised it its original blog post that “privacy and security are paramount” and that they “will never sell personal information to anyone” or use it for advertising purposes.

 An investigation of the deal by government watchdogs was always on the cards.
 After all, most big acquisitions are subject to regulatory scrutiny.
-But now Bloomberg reports there is heightened concern amongst regulators, particularly in the EU.
+Last month Bloomberg reported there is heightened concern amongst regulatorsin the EU.
 The deal is likely to undergo a review by the European Commission as well as the Australian authorities.